InTEGr8or/whywetech/content/posts/testing-to-learn/for-aws-certs.md

 description:
 ---

+> The key to low-overhead learning is reducing the cost of correction.

-AWS Cloud Services is a large data object and learning them requires a fat data pipeline straight into your mind.
-I recently had to upgrade the throughput on that data channel and I want to record here how that happened.
+AWS Cloud Services is a huge collection of large, complex data objects and learning many of them rapidly requires a fat data pipeline straight into your mind.
+I recently had to upgrade the throughput on that data channel, and it gave me unique insights into what I call high bandwidth learning and what others call "deliberate practice".
+I want to record here how that happened.

 I scheduled my first AWS Exam for a Friday and had been doing the in-course questions and passing at about 80%.
 Then, on the Wednesday morning before the scheduled exam, I took the BenchPrep official practice exam.
 I scored **30%**.
 There was a significant elevation of urgency.